-The NPFMC recently established sector allocations for the federal CGOA Pacific cod fisheries.
-The NPFMC's action established unique Pacific cod harvest allocations for pot, jig, trawl, and longline gear vessels.
+The Council recently established sector allocations for the federal Central Gulf of Alaska (CGOA) Pacific cod fisheries.
+The Council's action established unique Pacific cod harvest allocations for pot, jig, trawl, and longline gear vessels.
 Beginning in 2012, the federal/parallel Pacific cod season for each federal gear sector was prosecuted independently of other Pacific cod federal gear sectors, resulting in staggered federal season closure dates.
 Prior to federal sector allocations, all gear types competed for federal/parallel Pacific cod during a single derby-style fishery.
 In order to coordinate state-waters Pacific cod fisheries a BOF meeting was held in October 2011 to adopt or amend regulations anticipating these federal changes.
 In most cases, starting in 2012, state-waters fisheries opened independently for each gear type

-In October 2011, the BOF held a special meeting to coordinate state-managed Pacific cod fisheries with changes occurring in the federal fisheries due to the implementation of gear sector splits (differential allocations of the TAC by gear type), and adjust Pacific Cod Management Plans and related regulations accordingly.
+In October 2011, the BOF held a special meeting to coordinate state-managed Pacific cod fisheries with changes occurring in the federal fisheries due to the implementation of gear sector splits (differential allocations of the TAC by gear type), and adjust Pacific Cod Management

+Plans and related regulations accordingly.
 The BOF adopted regulatory changes to align the parallel seasons with the federal seasons for each legal gear type.
 In PWS, the parallel longline season was aligned with the federal catcher vessel less than 50 foot hook-and-line gear sector.
 Different parallel season closures by gear type resulted in different seasons for each gear type in the state-waters seasons, and ADF&G considered these changes manageable.
-The annual GHLs are based on the estimate of acceptable biological catch (ABC) of Pacific cod as established by the NPFMC.
-Current GHLs are set at 25% of the Western Gulf ABC to be reserved for the South Alaska Peninsula Area, 25% of the Central Gulf ABC to be apportioned between the Kodiak, Chignik and Cook Inlet Areas and 25% of the Eastern Gulf ABC for the Prince William Sound Area.
-Action by the BOF in 2004 reduced the GHL in Prince William Sound to 10% of the Eastern Gulf ABC with a provision to increase subsequent GHLs to15% and then 25% if the GHL is achieved in a year; in 2011 the Prince William Sound GHL was set at the maximum level of 25% after achieving the GHL the two previous years, and in 2011 the BOF removed the stepup provision, as there was no mechanism to lower the GHL to previous levels.
+The annual GHLs are based on the estimate of acceptable biological catch (ABC) of Pacific cod as established by the Council.
+Current GHLs are set at 25% of the Central Gulf ABC apportioned between the Kodiak, Chignik and Cook Inlet Areas and 25% of the Eastern Gulf ABC for the Prince William Sound Area.
+Historically 25% of the Western Gulf ABC was reserved for the South Alaska Peninsula Area.
+In October 2013, the BOF increased the South Alaska Peninsula Area ABC apportionment from 25% to 30% of the Western Gulf Pacific cod ABC.

+Action by the BOF in 2004 reduced the GHL in Prince William Sound to 10% of the Eastern Gulf ABC with a provision to increase subsequent GHLs to15% and then 25% if the GHL is achieved in a year; in 2011 the Prince William Sound GHL was set at the maximum level of 25% after achieving the GHL the two previous years, and in 2011 the BOF removed the step-up provision, as there was no mechanism to lower the GHL to previous levels.